David Stuart Davies looks at Father Brown

-David Stuart Davies looks at the history of the ever-popular priest with a flair for detection.
+David Stuart Davies looks at the history of Father Brown, the ever-popular priest with a flair for detection.

 You can’t keep a good detective down.
 Despite being created over a hundred years ago, Father Brown, the sleuthing cleric is once more in vogue as the very popular BBC television series starring Mark Williams has proved.
 This fascinating character, the mild-mannered priest with a brain as sharp as a scythe, was the brainchild of G. K. Chesterton (1874 – 1936).
 He was based on a Roman Catholic curate, Father O’Connor, whom the author encountered on a walking holiday in Yorkshire in 1903.
 Chesterton was taken with Father O’Connor’s apparent innocence regarding worldly matters but he realised that actually, the priest had a great understanding of the dark way of human nature.
 Chesterton stated in his autobiography:

 ‘… there sprang up in my own mind the vague idea of… constructing a comedy in which a priest should appear to know nothing and in fact knew more about crime than the criminal.’

 While this gentle, quiet cleric, with his ever furled umbrella, ‘face round and dull as a Norfolk dumpling’ and ‘eyes as empty as the North Sea’ is to all appearances unremarkable, he does solve some of the most bizarre crimes ever recorded including a killer who can’t be seen (‘The Invisible Man’); a man’s head virtually crushed by one blow of a small hammer (‘The Hammer of God’), and a famous man commits ‘a fearful sin’ by figuratively growing a forest to hide a leaf (‘The Sign of the Broken Sword’).